magicwandaixyz/magicwandai/README.md

 ### 🎩 Luxury & Prestige Branding
 ### ⚡ Disruptive Business Models

 Each category consists of **10 unique AI employees**, all of whom have broad expertise but function in different ways due to their specialized backstories, giving solopreneurs flexibility in tackling challenges.
-Apart from this, some more categories have been added and are being worked on by us.
+Apart from this, some more categories have been added and even more are being explored and worked upon by us.

 ## 🛠️ How to Contribute
 Want to add new AI employees?
 Submit a pull request or suggest ideas in **Issues**!